 YAKUZA is a personal visual account of the life inside an inaccessible subculture: a traditional Japanese crime family that controls the streets of Kabukicho, in the heart of Tokyo, Japan.

-The YAKUZA project yielded the publication of the photography book "ODO YAKUZA TOKYO" (a limited and a second edition), the magazine "893 Magazine", YAKUZA posters, original prints, and exhibitions worldwide.
-You can buy items and see an overview of all the produced work here: antonkusters.com/things/?category=yakuza
+The YAKUZA project led to the publication of the photography book "ODO YAKUZA TOKYO" (a limited and a second edition), an installation exhibit that traveled the world for two years, original edition prints, posters, and a magazine.
+You can see an overview of all the produced work here: antonkusters.com/things/?category=yakuza

-Thanks to the ongoing support and mentorship of dear friend David Alan Harvey and the initial publication in burnmagazine.org, I've been fortunate enough to experience that YAKUZA is gaining quite some interest in the press, media and photo festivals.
-In the past 6 months alone, over 50 publications, both in print and online, magazine, newspaper and television, podcast and radio, have happened.
-I am extremely grateful to have experienced this, and I have the feeling that it is the start of many long lasting relationships.
-If you are interested in publishing YAKUZA, don't hesitate: contact me at anton[at]antonkusters.com
+Thanks to the ongoing support and mentorship of dear friend David Alan Harvey and the initial publication in burnmagazine.org, I've been fortunate enough to experience that YAKUZA gained quite some interest in the press, media and photo festivals, with over 50 publications, both in print and online, magazine, newspaper and television, podcast and radio.

-An exhaustive list of publications & appearances, which include Leica M Magazine, BBC Radio 4, The Sunday Times, D Repubblica, GEO Epoche, El Pais, Dagens Næringsliv, Blurb, The Japan Times, Chasseur D’Images, Rencontres d’Arles, De Standaard, VRT - De Laatste Show, ELLE, etc... can be found here: antonkusters.com/appearances/?category=yakuza
+A list of publications & appearances, which include Leica M Magazine, BBC Radio 4, The Sunday Times, l' Espresso, GEO Epoche, El Pais, Dagens Næringsliv, Blurb, The Japan Times, Chasseur D’Images, Rencontres d’Arles, De Standaard, VRT - De Laatste Show, ELLE,... can be found here: antonkusters.com/appearances/?category=yakuza